 - Co-arbitrator appointed by UNUM in ship-sale dispute, with English substantive and Dutch curial law (has so far proceeded to one award)

 - Party-appointed arbitrator in an HKIAC reference arising out of a ship conversion contract.
-Proceeded to an award in June 2024.
+Proceeded to an award in June 2024

-- Party-appointed arbitrator in two related LCIA references concerning oil supply contracts, both of which proceeded to awards
+- Party-appointed arbitrator in two related LCIA references concerning oil supply contracts, both of which proceeded to awards in 2024

 - Chair in an ICC reference arising out of a charterparty dispute.
 Proceeded to an award in January 2025